 Wearing splints at night may be more beneficial to those who have suffered from PF for more than one year.

 As mentioned, the splints should be used in conjunction with other orthotic aids during a day of normal activity.
 The main reason that people suffer for extended periods is that they tend to feel good in the morning only to re-injure the plantar fascia during the day.
-Over all, the expense and discomfort of the splints can be overlooked when considering the relief they bring.
+Overall, the expense and discomfort of the splints can be overlooked when considering the relief they bring.

-How It can Help with your PF?
+How can help with your PF?